 The First city of the americas has a comprehensive public transportation network, offering affordable ways to navigate the city.

-The Metro offers a fast way to cross longer distances.
+The Underground offers a fast way to cross longer distances.
 OMSA buses are very inexpensive.
-Guaguas (minivans/publicos) offer flexible, cheap travel, even though they can be confusing for non-Spanish speakers.
+Guaguas (minivans/publicos) offer flexible, cheap travel, though they can be confusing for non-Spanish speakers.

 Metro needs a rechargeable card (Tarjeta SDQ), single rides around DOP 20.
-OMSA buses and Guaguas accept cash only (DOP 15-50).
+OMSA buses and Guaguas accept no cards (DOP 15-50).

-Metro operates from 6:BETWEEN MIDNIGHT and 10 am:30 PM daily.
+Metro runs from 6:00 AM to 10:30 PM daily.
 Buses/Guaguas run from early morning until late evening.

-The Underground system is generally accessible.
+The Metro system is generally accessible.
 OMSA buses and `guaguas` have limited accessibility for travelers with mobility needs.

 Fast, clean, affordable.
 Two lines.